Kingxukai/linux/Documentation/userspace-api/media/v4l/ext-ctrls-codec.rst

       - Slices are interleaved one after other with macroblocks in run length order.
     * - ``V4L2_MPEG_VIDEO_H264_FMO_MAP_TYPE_SCATTERED_SLICES``
-      - Scatters the macroblocks based on a mathematical function known to both encoder and decoder.
+      - Scatters the woke macroblocks based on a mathematical function known to both encoder and decoder.
     * - ``V4L2_MPEG_VIDEO_H264_FMO_MAP_TYPE_FOREGROUND_WITH_LEFT_OVER``
       - Macroblocks arranged in rectangular areas or regions of interest.